 Molson Coors made the announcement just a few weeks ago, which resulted in a large increase in their stocks on the both Toronto and New York stock exchanges.
 Molson Coors is hoping to be one of the first multinational brewing companies to introduce cannabis beverages in the largest legal market in the world.

 A Recipe for Success?

 Molson Coors is viewing the jump into the cannabis market as a solution to decreasing profit margins in the wake of legal cannabis.
-The company believes that the emergence of legal cannabis in the US has led many consumes to switch their beers for cannabis, so the move into the cannabis market is a move that hopes to offset the decreasing profits.
+The company believes that the emergence of legal cannabis in the US has led many consumers to switch their beers for cannabis, so the move into the cannabis market is a move that hopes to offset the decreasing profits.

 Many companies in the USA are showing that the cannabis beverage market is mostly untapped.
-Brewing companies like New Belgium and Coalition Brewing already have cannabis infused beers, while non-alcoholic cannabis beverages are available in some dispensaries.
+Brewing companies like New Belgium and Coalition Brewing already have cannabis-infused beers, while non-alcoholic cannabis beverages are available in some dispensaries.